kimyag/Predix/README.md

 # Predix
--This is a Python Django application developed as my summer internship task in order to make tracking the change of cryptocurrencies easy.
+-This is a Python Django application developed as my summer internship task in order to make tracking of the change of cryptocurrencies easy.
   Postgre Database is used in order to store the data.

 -At the end Linear Regressioin is used to Predict the price using historical data.